Candelas, Colorado

 Candelas is the largest master-planned community in Arvada, Colorado.
 The residential portion of the community is developed by Terra Causa Capital and GF Properties Group (a wholly owned subsidiary of the Southern Ute Indian Tribe), with residences built by Century Communities, Richmond American, Ryland Homes, Standard Pacific Homes, Village Homes, and various custom builders.
 Plans exist for commercial development in the future, in the form of two mixed-use commercial spaces, and a town center, comprising some 7.1 million square feet of commerce in the community.
-The formal plat was filed with the Jefferson County Recorder on April 21, 2011.
+The formal plan was filed with the Jefferson County Recorder on April 21, 2011.

 Geography

 The Candelas master planned community is within the most north-western quadrant of Arvada in Jefferson County, Colorado.
-The development borders the Rocky Flats National Wildlife Refuge all along its northern property line.
+The development borders the Rocky Flats National Wildlife Refuge all along its (i.e., Candelas's) northern property line.
 Candelas is divided into six subsections from east to west: Parkview, Mountainview, Canyonview, Valleyview, Townview, and Skyview.